honeydeepbhatti/MyProjrct/README.md

 # MyProjrct
-This is my second repository
+This is my second GIT repository
+Author - Honeydeep Singh